The name of the Organization shall be Tau Sigma.

 A National Headquarters shall be maintained to execute the administrative and clerical responsibilities as designed by the National Council.
 An Executive Director and other staff shall be employed as necessary to function under the direction of the National Council.

-The National Organization shall conduct all activities without discrimination on the basis of race, gender, age, religion, national origin or disability.
+The National Organization shall conduct all activities without discrimination on the basis of race, color, national or ethnic origin, age, religion, disability, sex, gender identity, sexual orientation, or military or veteran status.

 The National Council shall be composed of the National Officers, the Executive Director, and three Board Members.